-Rules regarding who can claim a child tax deduction can be found in IRS Publication 596.
+Rules regarding who can claim a child on his/her taxes can be found in IRS Publication 596.
 In general, you can only qualify to claim a child for a tax credit or dependency exemption if the child has lived with you for over half of the year.

 However, sometimes in crafting child support orders, family law professionals and courts deliberately plan to give the noncustodial parent the dependency exemption and child tax credit.
 This is especially true if the support recipient has lower income and is in a lower tax bracket and the supporting parent is in a higher tax bracket.
 The party in the higher tax bracket may be able to make better use of the exemption and credit.
 Sometimes allowing that person to claim a child will enable us to order a higher amount of support because there is more disposable income available to pay support.
 It’s a win-win for everyone.

-The IRS allows the noncustodial parent to claim a child tax deduction if each of the following requirements are met:
+The IRS allows the noncustodial parent to claim a child if each of the following requirements are met: